The Bottom Line

 For those who are reasonably active, a slow and steady kayaking trip will likely be a fun and rewarding activity.
 Being at sea level offers a different, more meditative perspective.
 Seabirds, seals, and other wildlife can be easier to spot when you're quietly paddling in a kayak.

 Snug Harbour is located across Howe Sound from the Horseshoe Bay terminal -- an arrival and departure point for BC Ferries.
 The huge white passenger ships are constantly on the move.
 You can either take No. 257 express bus to Horseshoe Bay, or drive and park at the terminal.
-Ferries for Bowen leave 14-15 times daily, and return with the same regularity.
+Ferries for Bowen leave more than a dozen times daily, and return with the same regularity.
 Check with BC Ferries for a current schedule.

 Guide Review - Bowen Island Sea Kayaking